dalcib/exbuild/README.md

 `exbuild android --config-file path_to_file` or `exbuild web -f path_to_file` To see all defaults use the option `-n` or `--print-config`.
 The custom Esbuild options need to be defined by platform.
+The custum config will be merged with the internal default config.

 ```javascript